YoussefJJ/software-testing-devops/intergation_test/README.md

 ## Test Results

-We can run these test with the following command
+We can run these tests with the following command

 ```bash
 $ coverage run -m pytest "intergation_test/integration_test.py"